 The trick is to be wary of folic acid, which is the synthetic form of folate: It’s found in many supplements, but it needs the help of enzymes to convert to MTHF, which is the form your body uses.
-But the problem is that up to 40% of women have gene variations that make it difficult to carry out this extra step.
-That’s why it’s wise to look for a vitamin with ready-to-use MTHF, like our Essential Prenatal.*
+But the caveat is that up to one-third of women have gene variations that make it difficult to carry out this extra step.
+That’s why it’s wise to look for a multivitamin with ready-to-use MTHF, like our Essential Prenatal.*

 Omega-3.
-Did you know that DHA is an important component of your developing baby’s brain?
-Of the three different omega-3 fatty acids, we like to zero-in on DHA, specifically since it’s such a supporter of brain, heart, and prenatal health (and heavily backed by research).
+Did you know that DHA is an important component of the human brain?
+Of the three different omega-3 fatty acids, we like to zero-in on DHA, specifically since it’s such a supporter of brain, heart, and eye health.
 DHA is found in foods like salmon, shellfish, and tuna, so if you’re vegetarian, that can be a problem.
 Our advice?
-Look for a prenatal that sources its Omega-3 with DHA from algae.
+Look for a prenatal that sources its Omega-3 with DHA from algae.*